I. Purpose of Policy

 This Policy applies to all Endowed Funds administered, held, and invested at or by the Foundation.
 This Policy also applies to University Endowed Funds invested by the Foundation pursuant to the First Amended and Restated Master Agreement executed between the University and Foundation and effective July 1, 2015, as amended from time to time.

 “Endowed Fund” means a Foundation fund or any part thereof not wholly expendable by the Foundation on a current basis under the terms of a gift instrument.
 Except as provided herein, the term does not include assets of the Foundation designated as an endowment fund for its own use (typically referred to as quasi-endowment funds).
-Accounts established after July 1, 2017 will not be classified as Endowed funds or participate in the long-term pooled investment portfolio until the first day of the quarter after the fund’s principal account is equal or greater than the minimum needed to establish an endowment under the Foundation’s Named Gift Guidelines, as amended from time to time.
+A fund will be classified as an Endowed Fund when the fund’s principal account is equal to or greater than the minimum needed to establish an endowment under the Foundation’s Named Gift Guidelines, as amended from time to time.
+Funds will participate in the long-term investment portfolio the quarter following being classified as an endowment.

 “Gift Instrument” means a record or records, including a solicitation, under which property is granted to, transferred to or held by the Foundation as a Foundation fund.